 But in the last couple of years, I am getting many that are written mostly or all in lowercase.
 You can blame it on the smartphone, laziness, speed or efficiency.

 For genuine writers, writing an I in lowercase should make you shudder.
 If you do it once by accident, well okay.
 But if it has become a habit, it can only be a reputation killer.

 It also applies to names, months and days of the week.
 All of these need a capital letter.

 When I get a mail or message from a writer who does not use capital letters, I ignore it.
 If there is no capital letter for my name, it heads straight into my email trash.

 If a writer is too lazy to use the shift key or punctuate, why should I bother reading it?

 2. Not checking your and you’re

-It’s so easy to make this mistake when you write in a hurry.
+It’s so easy to make this mistake and use the wrong word when you write in a hurry.